offlinesec/offlinesec-client/README.md

 * [How to prepare data and request report](./docs/how_to_prepare_sap_softs.md)
 * [Report example](./docs/sap_security_notes_report.md)

-2. Profile Parameters/Compliance Analysis (SAP Security Baseline Checks) (Available since version 1.0.12)
+### System Parameters Report (SAP Security Baseline Checks, DSAG, SAP Notes and Documentation)
+Configuring SAP systems according to the SAP Security Baseline is essential for ensuring that your SAP environment is secure, compliant, and protected from various internal and external threats.
+The SAP Security Baseline is a set of recommended security configurations and best practices designed by SAP (or someone else) to minimize risks, enhance system integrity, and protect sensitive business data.
+Here are key reasons why SAP systems need to be configured according to the SAP Security Baseline:
+* Mitigating Security Risks
+* Standardization of Security Measures in Companies
+* Compliance with Regulatory Requirements (GDPR, HIPAA, SOX, ...)
+* Protecting Sensitive Business Data
+* Improving Incident Detection and Response
+* Preventing Unauthorized Access and Insider Threats

+The following report options are available:
+* multi systems - offlinesec_sap_params

+The report (excel spreadsheet) will contain:
+* Information about baseline violations
+* Charts about the most critical findings and general statistic
+* Three baselines are already available by default: SAP Security Baseline, DSAG Recommendation, Recommendations from SAP notes and documentation
+* You can register some exclusions for parameters
+* You can register your personal custom baseline and check if your SAP meet your custom requirements
+* Information on remediation progress (historical data from previous scans)

+Anonymised on the client side (the info doesn't leave your laptop):
+* System Names (SIDs)
+* File paths with SID

+What else:
 * [How to generate report](./docs/how_to_prepare_sap_params.md)
 * [Report Example](./docs/sap_params_report.md)
-* All sensitive information is excluded from the upload file (SAPSIDs, server names, ...)

 * Please remember you can create your own check variants.
 The details are available [here](https://github.com/offlinesec/offlinesec-knowledgebase)

-3. Roles/Critical Privileges Analysis (Available since version 1.0.15)
+### Roles/Critical Privileges Analysis (Available since version 1.0.15)
 * [How to generate report](./docs/how_to_prepare_sap_roles.md)
 * [Report Example](./docs/sap_roles_report.md)
 * All sensitive information is excluded from the upload file (Role names)
 * Please remember you can create your own check variants.
 The details are available [here](https://github.com/offlinesec/offlinesec-knowledgebase)

-4. Transport Request Analysis (Available since version 1.1.8)
+### Transport Request Analysis (Available since version 1.1.8)
 * [How to generate report](./docs/how_to_prepare_abap_report.md)

-5. Insecure RFC Connections (Available since version 1.1.20): RFC connections without encryption, RFC connection with SAP_ALL, RFC connections from development to production and other use cases.
+### Insecure RFC Connections (Available since version 1.1.20): RFC connections without encryption, RFC connection with SAP_ALL, RFC connections from development to production and other use cases.
 * [How to generate report](./docs/how_to_request_rfc_report.md)

-6. SAP Security Audit Log Analysis, ICF services, Users with critical authorizations
+### SAP Security Audit Log Analysis, ICF services, Users with critical authorizations
 * Will be available in next releases

 Each time do not forget to download your report from the server: